-- 1. The member who used a reportable use of force shall complete a Police Report including the code "FORCE," a Use of Force details page (accounting for each reportable use of force), and a Narrative Text. - 2.
-When documenting force in an incident through a Narrative Text with a Police Report or Street Check, members shall describe in the narrative: - The reason for the initial interaction (whether it was a stop, arrest, other enforcement action or other type of encounter). - A specific description of the subject's behavior prior to the use of force and throughout the encounter. - The subject's alleged offenses. - If the subject was engaged in any first amendment-protected activity, a description of the activity. - Known or perceived information regarding the subject's mental health or medical condition, disability, difficulty understanding verbal commands, and use of drugs or alcohol. - Any efforts to de-escalate prior to the use of force and throughout the encounter. - An explanation of why any de-escalation techniques or tactics were determined to be not feasible. - A thorough and complete description of each use of force by the member. - The circumstances and factors the member considered for each use of force. - o How the subject's behavior and circumstances changed after each use of force. - o How changes or lack of changes in the subject's behavior and circumstances contributed to the member's use of force considerations. - o Why each use of force used was objectively reasonable, necessary, and proportional under the totality of the circumstances (including each strike, deployment or other use of an empty hand technique or weapon).
+- The reason for the initial interaction (whether it was a stop, arrest, other enforcement action or other type of encounter). - A specific description of the subject's behavior prior to the use of force and throughout the encounter. - The subject's alleged offenses. - If the subject was engaged in any first amendment-protected activity, a description of the activity. - Known or perceived information regarding the subject's mental health or medical condition, disability, difficulty understanding verbal commands, and use of drugs or alcohol. - Any efforts to de-escalate prior to the use of force and throughout the encounter. - An explanation of why any de-escalation techniques or tactics were determined to be not feasible. - A thorough and complete description of each use of force by the member. - The circumstances and factors the member considered for each use of force.
+Why the officer decided to use force. - Why the officer decided to use the level or levels of force used. - How the subject's behavior and circumstances changed after each use of force. - How changes or lack of changes in the subject's behavior and circumstances contributed to the member's use of force considerations. - o Why each use of force used was objectively reasonable, necessary, and proportional under the totality of the circumstances (including each strike, deployment or other use of an empty hand technique or weapon). - Whether the subject was injured, displayed signs of an injury, or complained of an injury, and the nature of the injuries.
+This includes pre-existing injuries aggravated by, or injuries suffered as the result of, the force used. - Whether medical aid was rendered, whether or Emergency Medical Services (EMS) was called, and whether the officer-member who used force was the same officer-member who rendered aid or called EMS. - Whether the subject was transported to the hospital, and if so: - o Whether the transportation was because of force used. - o Whether MPD, EMS or another agency made the transport.

-- Whether the subject was injured, displayed signs of an injury, or complained of an injury, and the nature of the injuries.
-This includes pre-existing injuries aggravated by, or injuries suffered as the result of, the force used. - Whether medical aid was rendered, whether Emergency Medical Services (EMS) was called, and whether the member who used force was the same member who rendered aid or called EMS. - Whether the subject was transported to the hospital, and if so: - o Whether the transportation was because of force used. - Whether MPD, EMS or another agency made the transport. - Whether there are BWC or in-car camera recordings, and whether the member viewed the recordings prior to completing their use of force documentation. - 3.
-Members shall use specific and descriptive language, individualized to the circumstances, and shall not use only boilerplate language when describing the incident. - 4.
-Any time a Use of Force details page is required for an incident, the member shall also complete the de-escalation section in the Use of Force details page. - 5.
-See the restrictions in in the section on level 3 reportable force regarding review of video ([II-D-2]).
+- Whether there are BWC or in-car camera recordings, and whether the member viewed the recordings prior to completing their use of force documentation. - 3.
+Members shall use specific and descriptive language, individualized to the circumstances, and shall not use only boilerplate language when describing the incident.